-- INTRINSIC MERIT (40%) - Proposed research - o Prior research - NASA ALIGNMENT AND PARTNERSHIPS (40%) - Relevance of proposed research to NASA and Kentucky priorities - Strength of NASA and industry collaborations - Sustainability specific plans for building partnerships, institutional support, continued funding - o Diversity Collaboration between Kentucky institutions; inclusive opportunities for personnel - MANAGEMENT (10%): Project management and evaluation, including task schedule; successful and timely completion of prior NASA Kentucky projects and reporting - BUDGET (10%): Effective use of funds, reasonableness and detail of budget narrative
+- INTRINSIC MERIT (50%) - Proposed research and justification of proposed approach informed by the research team's prior research and relevant NASA studies - NASA ALIGNMENT AND PARTNERSHIPS (30%) - Relevance of proposed research to NASA research topics and Kentucky priorities - Strength of NASA and industry collaborations - Sustainability specific plans for building partnerships, institutional support, continued funding - Diversity Collaboration between Kentucky institutions ; inclusive opportunities for personnel - MANAGEMENT (10%): Project management and evaluation, including task schedule and milestones; successful and timely completion of prior NASA Kentucky projects and reporting - BUDGET (10%): Effective use of funds, reasonableness and detail of budget narrative

 The review process will consider funding history and prior reporting of the research team to assess their readiness to propose to the national competition.
 During review, the Director may contact NASA collaborators identified in the pre-proposal to evaluate strength of partnership and involvement in pre-proposal development.
-Note: In the national competition, strength of partnership and NASA alignment are major factors.
+Note: Strength of partnership and NASA alignment are major factors.

 As a panel, reviewers will recommend to the NASA KY EPSCoR Director one pre-proposal for development into a full proposal.
 The selected research group will work with the NASA KY EPSCoR Director to prepare the full proposal for submission to NASA via NSPIRES.
-University of Kentucky will be the submitting institution.
+The University of Kentucky will be the submitting institution and the NASA KY EPSCoR Director will serve as PI.